 Hueco Tanks State Historic Site

-Hueco Tanks in West Texas offers a variety of outdoor activities, most notably camping, and rock climbing.
-However, one of the biggest draws to this historic site is the prehistoric pictographs that dot the cave walls there.
+Hueco Tanks in West Texas offers a variety of outdoor activities, most notably camping and rock climbing.
+However, one of the biggest draws to this historic site is the prehistoric pictographs that adorn its caves (tours are available).
 Visitors and campers must make reservations at least two days prior to visiting.
-Pictograph tours are also available by advanced request.

 Big Bend National Park

 Designated as an International Biosphere Reserve, Big Bend offers a variety of outdoor recreational activities in a primitive setting.
-Backpacking, mountain biking, fishing, boating, hiking, nature watching, camping - you name it, if it can be done outdoors, it can be done in Big Bend.
-There are three campgrounds within Big Bend, all at an elevation of 1,800 feet or higher.
-Although there are a number of sites within each of these campgrounds, they fill fast and reservations are required.
+Backpacking, mountain biking, fishing, boating, hiking, nature watching, camping, and you-name-it—if it can be done outdoors, it can be done in Big Bend.
+There are three campgrounds within the park, all at an elevation of 1,800 feet or higher.
+Although there are a number of sites within each of these campgrounds, they fill up fast, so reservations are required.

 Padre Island National Seashore

-Padre Island National Seashore stretches from Corpus Christi south some 75 miles to the Port Mansfield Cut - offering some of the most remote seashore to be found anywhere.
-Semi-primitive campsites are available at Malaquite Beach and provide toilets, rinse-only showers, and picnic tables.
-Primitive camping with no facilities is available at both North and South Beach.
+Padre Island National Seashore stretches some 75 miles from Corpus Christi to the Port Mansfield Cut, offering up some of the most remote seashore to be found anywhere in the U.S. Semi-primitive campsites (toilets, rinse-only showers, and picnic tables included) are available at Malaquite Beach.
+Primitive camping (no facilities) is also available at both North and South Beach.

 Enchanted Rock State Natural Area